-Being mindful about the teaching mindset
+Being mindful of the teaching mindset

-I wear many hats at AgileSparks – what you might call a T-Shaped sparkie… Every week I can find myself wearing the consultant hat, the marketer hat, the thought leader hat, the trainer hat, the conference speaker hat, the head of business in the United States hat and probably a few more that I’m forgetting.
+I wear many hats at AgileSparks – what you might call a T-Shaped sparkie… Every week I can find myself wearing the consultant hat, the marketer hat, the thought leader hat, the trainer hat, the conference speaker hat, the head of business in the United States hat, and probably a few more that I’m forgetting.
 Switching hats requires a context switch which we know is tough but also requires a mindset switch.

 Specifically, what I found over the years is that going into a teaching mindset is something I need to pay some extra attention to.
 This goes beyond making sure I’m comfortable with the materials I’m going to deliver, reviewing the facilitator’s guide, etc.